 The font designer or developer defines JSTF data as prioritized suggestions.
 Each suggestion lists the particular actions that the client can use to adjust the line of text.
-Justification actions may apply to both vertical and horizonal text.
+Justification actions may apply to both vertical and horizontal text.

 Table organization and structure